 What if you have a sales rep who handles the western US territory, when your HQ is on the East, 3 hours ahead?
 Or what if your night-owl product designer can ship code at record speed at 9 pm?
 Having the freedom to work how you want, when you want is a highly sought-after benefit modern employees are looking for.

-HubSpot has also made strides toward a flexible work environment with our unlimited vacation policy and flexible work hours.
+HubSpot has also made strides toward a flexible work environment with its unlimited vacation policy and flexible work hours.
 Need to work from home two days a week?
 Or take a day off for a doctor’s appointment, to travel for a wedding, or surprise Mom and Dad for a much overdue visit?
 Go do it!
 HubSpot has seen the impact of our flexible work plan through both the hard work of employees and in the positive feedback we receive.

+The 9-5 is dead.
+If you’re looking for a way to both engage and retain the top talent at your company, flexibility is key.
+Providing employees the freedom to come into the office when it works best for them will no doubt improve their engagement and productivity levels and ultimately drive the success of your business.
 Give your employees the reigns to dictate their own work schedule, and you’ll be amazed at the production of work and the talent you attract and retain by doing so.

 For more strategies for attracting and retaining employees in a new world of work, download our research report, 2021 Employee Turnover and Retentions Trends.